haoruilee/CMS-LSTM/README.md

 ## Pre-trained Models and Datasets
 Pretrained Model will be released soon!

-Dataset for Moving MNIST is avliable in:
+Dataset for Moving MNIST is avilliable in:

 For train dataset: